 - inspecting and auditing payroll records of contractors, and

 - investigating complaints of nonpayment of prevailing wage rates.

 Responsibilities of the Contracting Agent include:

-- requesting the prevailing wage rate schedule from the Department of Labor and Industry,
+- requesting the prevailing wage rate schedule from the Department of Labor & Industry,

 - providing prevailing wage rate schedules in public works contracts let out for bid,

 - provide wage rate adjustments for multi-year contracts in excess of 30 month contract and thereafter for the term of the contract, and

 - including a provision requesting the contractor to give preference to the employment of bona fide Montana residents.